 - Wastebasket window to monitor bin full level

 - Expensive, usually around $500

 2. Editor’s pick: AmazonBasics 15-Sheet Cross-Cut Shredder

-For the price (around $130), this shredder has a great sheet capacity — a maximum of 15 pages in one pass — and a continuous run time of 20 minutes.
+For about $100, this shredder features a great sheet capacity — a maximum of 15 pages in one pass — and a continuous run time of 20 minutes.
 It comes with a 6-gallon pull-out waste bin, which for a paper shredder of its size is more than sufficient.
 Additionally, this model features an auto-reverse mode that allows it to reduce paper jams by returning the paper back to you when it detects an overload or possible jam.

 3. Best for low prices: Aurora AS420C Cross-Cut Paper Shredder

 Check on Amazon | Check on Walmart

 At a price of only around $30, the Aurora AS420C can get the job done if you have minimal paper shredding needs and little space to spare.